Ovarian cancer: information & ovarian cancer specialists

 Brief overview:

-• Anatomy: Ovaries are part the internal female reproductive organs.
-They both secrete sex hormones and produce the egg cells, also known as ova, that travel through the fallopian tubes into the uterus during ovulation.
+• Anatomy: The ovaries are part of the internal female reproductive organs.
+They produce sex hormones on the one hand and the egg cells on the other, which migrate through the fallopian tubes into the uterus during ovulation.

 • What is ovarian cancer?
 It is a malignant tumor disease that can develop in one or both of a woman's ovaries.

-• Risk factors: An older age, harmful environmental influences, an unhealthy lifestyle, childlessness, and others.
+• Risk factors: Older age, harmful environmental influences, an unhealthy lifestyle, childlessness and others.

-• Frequency: Every year, 7,000 to 8,000 women are diagnosed with ovarian cancer for the first time.
-Postmenopausal women are most affected.
+• Frequency: 7,000 to 8,000 women are diagnosed with ovarian cancer for the first time every year.
+Mostly women after the menopause are affected.

-• Symptoms: The disease exhibits no symptoms in its early stages.
-The symptoms that do appear at later stages are usually non-specific, such as pain in the lower abdomen, frequent urination, indigestion, and others.
+• Symptoms: The disease does not cause any symptoms in the early stages.
+The symptoms that occur later are usually non-specific, such as pain in the lower abdomen, frequent urination, indigestion and others.

-• Diagnosis: If ovarian cancer is suspected, an ultrasound examination of the abdomen and the vagina will provide more insight into the matter.
-However, final certainty can only be achieved by examining a tissue sample taken during surgery.
+• Diagnosis: If suspected, an ultrasound examination of the abdominal region and the vagina will provide more information.
+However, final certainty can only be obtained by examining a tissue sample taken during an operation.

 • Treatment: If possible, the tumor and surrounding tissue are surgically removed.
-Chemotherapy is often used in addition to surgery, and antibody therapy can also be used in advanced stages.
+Chemotherapy is often used in addition, and antibody therapy can also be used in advanced stages.

 • Follow-up care: Regular follow-up examinations can detect a recurrence of the disease at an early stage.
-These exams should be performed on a quarterly basis in the initial period after the first treatment.
-Later, the intervals between them may be greater.
+Immediately after the first treatment, they should be carried out quarterly, later at longer intervals.

 Article overview